 You can read loads more about the different types of activewear fabrics on offer plus what to look out for in this article I wrote for Seamwork magazine.

 - Funki Fabrics – Their Flexcite base fabric isn’t wicking, but an unbelievable amount of digitally printed lycras that are suitable for swimming and activewear.
 They also stock supplex in black and white only (good quality, but twice the price of Tissu).
 I’d also recommend their “matte” Flexcite in solid colours for exercise, too.
-Update: They’ve since released their Titan activewear-specific performance base which I’ve personally tested (and run a marathon in!), so you can choose to print onto Flexcite or Titan.
+Update: They’ve since released their Titan activewear-specific performance base which I’ve personally tested (and run a marathon in!), so you can choose to print onto Flexcite, Titan, or a new recycled polyester base (which feels very similar to the Flexcite).
 I’d also recommend their fleece-backed Thermo fabrics (currently in solids only) for cold weather exercise.

 - Tia Knight aka “In Fashion Fabrics” aka “Tissu” – Supplex in a limited range of colours, but by far the cheapest in the UK and also stock power mesh in a dizzying array of colours for adding colourful support to your workout tops

 - Contrado (aka “Bags of Love”) – These guys will digitally print onto just about anything.
 They’ve got a crazy 98 different base fabrics including quite a few activewear specific ones, like an “Air Flow” Dri-Fit-a-like, “G-Mesh” (think basketball shorts), softshell jersey (for making jackets and outerwear), like four different types of matte lycra including a “Heavy lycra matte” I’m very keen to try, power mesh(!!), and even a breathable waterproof fabric!